Our personal information should remain personal. However, billions of phishing emails are sent every day, alarming phishing statistics reveal.

 Intelligence gathering is usually the attacker’s first motive.
-Based on Symantec’s phishing statistics 2019, spear phishing is the most common type of phishing method, as it makes up two-thirds of phishing attacks.
+Based on Symantec’s phishing statistics for 2019, spear phishing is the most common type of phishing method, as it makes up two-thirds of phishing attacks.

 Spear-phishing is when the phisher sends fraudulent emails to a certain organization’s employees.

-More specifically, spear phishing is more common (65%) than other methods like clone phishing, whaling, etc. Spear phishing has been known to work, as attackers spend time gathering information on targets to create a more personal relationship and ensure greater success.
+Specifically, spear phishing is more common (65%) than other methods like clone phishing, whaling, etc. Spear phishing has been known to work, as attackers spend time gathering information on targets to create a more personal relationship and ensure greater success.